JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/README.md

 This repository has a collection of usable groundwater models that are example files for instructors to use to teach groundwater modeling with MODFLOW.

-Here is some basic guidance on how MODFLOW files work:
+Here is some basic guidance on how MODFLOW works:

-MODFLOW Files are text files that are used as the input files for a simulation of water moving through porous media.
+MODFLOW is run using at least 5 text files that are used as the input files for a simulation of water moving through porous media.

-These files are the basic files that are commonly used for MODFLOW:
+These files are some of the basic files that are commonly used for MODFLOW:

 --INPUT FILES--
 Initialization Files